Managing the Highland Lakes Through Drought

 What happens if this drought continues?

-If the drought continues and the combined storage of lake Buchanan and Travis falls to 900,000 acre-feet, or if on March 1 or July 1, combined storage is less than 1.1 million acre-feet and the prior three months of inflows are less than the 25th percentile of historic inflows for that three-month period, LCRA will move into Stage 2 of its Drought Contingency Plan.
-At that point, LCRA would require its firm water customers to implement drought response measures, including limiting outdoor watering to no more than once per week, with a goal of reducing water use by 20%.
+If the drought continues and the combined storage of lake Buchanan and Travis falls to 750,000 acre-feet, or about 37.5% of capacity, LCRA will move into Stage 3 of its Drought Contingency Plan.
+At that point, LCRA would require its firm water customers to implement additional drought response measures, including prohibiting operation of automatic or manual sprinkler irrigation systems or restricting systems to no more than 6 hours per week, with a goal of reducing water use by 25%.

 Why does LCRA release water from the Highland Lakes dams during a drought?